This EITI Standard consists of two chapters: chapter one, Implementation of the EITI Standard; and chapter two, Governance and management.

 The constituencies are defined in the EITI Articles of Association, which also determine the size of the constituencies’ membership on the association and the number of seats on the EITI Board.
 Some of the EITI constituencies are informally sub-divided.

-The EITI Board adopted the Code of Conduct in March 2014.
+The EITI Board adopted the Code of Conduct in March 2014 and a revised version was approved in December 2022.

 This Code of Conduct applies to all EITI Board members, their alternates, Members of the EITI Association, secretariat staff (national and international), and members of multi-stakeholder groups.